savishy/devops-experiments/README.md

 After tearing my hair out some, I figured out how to successfully change the permissions and connect to the machine. :+1:
 See the problem screenshots and solution [in this comment.](https://github.com/savishy/devops-experiments/issues/1#issuecomment-201237692)

+##### Errors while deploying Vagrant Box with EC2

+I encountered multiple issues while exploring deployment of a Vagrant box to the EC2 Image.
+See problems and solutions [here.](https://github.com/savishy/devops-experiments/issues/1#issuecomment-201246495)